 I hope the site and the blog are of service to you.
 I write the way I speak.
 The information may be presented in a conversational manner, but the research is sound and I stand by every statement I make.
 I have never fancied myself a writer although my husband says I write very well, and he should know; he is an English teacher and my editor. 🙂

-John Harris is the Chief Operating Officer and Chairman of the Board but his real job is a middle school teacher.
-He teaches writing and has a Masters Degree in Education with an emphasis on Administration and Supervision.
+John Harris is the Chief Operating Officer and Chairman of the Board but his day job is a middle school teacher.
+He teaches English and Social Studies to a great group of 6th graders and has a Masters Degree in Education with an emphasis on Administration and Supervision.
 He has been teaching for 20 years but did not really begin to see the complexity of special education until his children were born.
 After hearing the trials and troubles his wife was experiencing, he began to listen to her and work harder for the kids in his classes.
 Now, he is a dedicated special education advocate and often frustrates his coworkers with his knowledge of special education procedure.
-He hopes one day to find a public school district that is fully compliant with IDEA, but he is not holding his breath.
+He is a devoted follower of Christ and hopes to show his faith in everything he does.

 AESA is a 501 (c) 3 nonprofit [83-2054691] dedicated to the students who are “outside the (bell) curve”.
 Whether delayed or gifted, exceptional students need support beyond that of neurotypical children.
 We are an organization focused on providing resources and training to parents of exceptional children.